 Homestea-Miami Speedway features their local plant life down the entire back straightaway.

--Are there any large structures that instantly identifies the racetrack?
+-Are there any large structures or art pieces that instantly identify the racetrack?

-Photogenic architecture creates distinction between any sports stadium.
+Photogenic architecture and artwork creates “Instagrammable moments” at a speedway while establishing distinction between it and any other sport stadium.

 Circuit of the Americas in Austin, TX knows photogenic and distinctive architecture.

 -If the track has infield grass is it full, bright, and healthy?